-First of all, it’s important to understand that this is NOT a true tax deduction, but in a way, it's better, because it's easier for you.
-Unless you're a business owner, you won’t claim your 401(k) contributions as tax deductible when you fill out your 1040.
+First, it’s important to understand that this is NOT a true tax deduction, but in a way, its better, because it’s easier for you.
+Unless you’re a business owner, you won’t claim your 401(k) contributions as tax deductible when you fill out your Form 1040.
 Instead, the money is taken out of your paycheck before federal taxes on your income are figured.
 This is how you save on taxes today.
 Your 401(k) pretax contribution comes out of your paycheck first thing, lowering your taxable income.
 Then, your taxes are taken out of your paycheck based on the smaller income number.

 Putting that money aside now, rather than paying it in taxes, can be a way to boost the potential of compounding returns.
 Yes, you’ll be taxed eventually when you withdraw money from your 401(k).
 But by then, you might have a smaller retirement income and be in a lower tax bracket.
 So when you do finally pay taxes, there’s a chance that the tax bill will be lower than if you’d paid taxes on that money today.

 As an employee, there are limits to how much you can contribute to a 401(k) each year.
-The IRS updates that information annually based on inflation and other factors.
-For 2020, the contribution limit is $22,500 and for 2024, the employee contribution limit is $23,000.
-For those who are 50 and older, it’s possible to make an additional catch-up contribution of $6,500 for a total of $26,000 in employee contributions in 2023 and a total of $30,500 in 2024.
+The Internal Revenue Service (IRS) updates that information annually based on inflation and other factors.
+For 2023, the contribution limit is $22,500 and for 2024, the employee contribution limit is $23,000.
+For those who are 50 and older, it’s possible to make an additional catch-up contribution of $7,500 for a total of $30,000 in employee contributions in 2023 and a total of $30,500 in 2024.

 How do 401(k) contributions affect my IRA contribution limit?
 If you’re eligible to make 401(k) contributions—whether you do so or not—that may affect your personal and spouse’s IRA deductions.
 You can still fully contribute to your traditional IRA, but your deduction will now be based on your income.
 If you earn above the top threshold, you’ll have no deduction available.
 If you earn below the lower threshold, you’ll still be able to fully deduct your IRA contribution.